 The Greeks – Agamemnon to Alexander the Great

-Pointe-à-Callière, Montréal’s Archaeology and History welcome world-premiere of exhibition on Ancient Greece.
-Public opening on December 12 at 2 p.m.
+Pointe-à-Callière, Montréal’s museum of Archaeology and History welcomes world-premiere of exhibition on Ancient Greece.

 The Greeks – Agamemnon to Alexander the Great is the most vast and comprehensive exhibition on Ancient Greece ever presented in North America.
 It brings together more than 500 artifacts from 21 Greek museums, including many pieces never before displayed outside Greece.
 Among other treasures, visitors will be able to see a number of priceless objects, the result of some unparalleled archaeological discoveries.